CarvFS/OZ-solvers/README.md

 # OZ-solvers
 (In development)

-Codes in different languages for solving Ornstein-Zernike equation using the Picard iteration method
+Codes in different languages for solving Ornstein-Zernike equation using the Picard iteration method.

+The Fourier transforms are computed according to: Lado, F. (1971).
+Numerical fourier transforms in one, two, and three dimensions for liquid state calculations.
+Journal of Computational Physics, 8(3), 417-433.

 For more details one may check the following references in which it is given a description of how this method works: